 - Determining if you are within the statute of limitations.

-- Helping you take the steps necessary to move your case forward.
+- Helping you take the steps necessary to move your case forward on your road to recovery.